Peter Judd (cricketer)

-Peter Judd (born 29 April 1938) is a former English cricketer.
-Judd was a right-handed batsman who bowled right-arm off break.
-He was born at Balham, London.
+Peter Judd (29 April 1938 – 6 February 2025) was an English cricketer.
+Peter Judd was a right-handed batsman who bowled right-arm off break.
+He was born in Balham, London.

-Judd made a single first-class appearance for Surrey against Oxford University in 1960 at Woodbridge Road, Guildford.
+Peter made a single first-class appearance for Surrey against Oxford University in 1960 at Woodbridge Road, Guildford.
 He wasn't required to bat during the match, while with the ball he bowled ten wicketless overs which conceded 14 runs, with the match ending in a Surrey victory by 4 wickets.
 This was his only major appearance for Surrey.
+Peter also played for Surrey Second XI team.